-As sperm is primarily made up of water, one of the biggest dangers to sperm lifecycles is ‘drying up’.
-As soon as a sperm cell is exposed to air, it’s likely to dry up, so if said cells are landing anywhere other than inside an environment where they can be kept moist – such as the vagina – they’re likely to die.
+As sperm is primarily made up of water, plasma, and mucus, and one of the biggest dangers to sperm lifecycles is ‘drying up’.
+As soon as a sperm cell is exposed to air, it’s likely to dry up, so if said cells are landing anywhere other than inside an environment where they can be kept moist and viable – such as the vagina – they’re likely to die.

 Of course, there are other situations where sperm can still fertilize an egg without being inside a vagina.
 For example, if you’re going through IVF, then sperm can last in an incubator for around 72 hours.
-Obviously, this is kept under very strict conditions to protect sperm quality.
+Obviously, this is kept under very strict conditions such as mimicking the body temeperature and environment, to protect sperm quality.

-Likewise, some men may choose to freeze their sperm, in which case, it can be stored for decades.
+Likewise, some men may choose to freeze their sperm, in which case, it can be stored for decades in liquid nitrogen.

 How long can sperm live inside the body?